RustMagazine/rustmagazine/content/issue-2/applicative-parsing.md

 ```

 Those seven operations serve as a base for the parser.
 They allow to compose primitive argument
-parsers in many ways to create very wide range of computations and there's no mutations in the
+parsers in many ways to create a very wide range of computations and there's no mutations in the
 API itself so it fits perfectly with a functional programming style.

 There's a few examples of useful operations implemented in terms of this base API